 When we founded the manchester PA network, we decided that rather than make money from our hard work, we wanted to give something back to such an amazing charity - The Christie.

 In December 2016 we pledged to the Christie that by 2020 we would raise £100,000 by 2020 and on the 2nd November 2017 we smashed that target three years early.
-Our fundraising now stands at £101,500 - we will be announcing our next goal at our Christmas celebration in December.
+So we decided to increase that fundraising goal and pledged to raise £200,000 by 2020 a goal we are determined to reach.

 We don't think we have met one person since we set up this network that hasn't been touched by cancer and everything we do is in memory of those people who have lost their courageous battles but also to celebrate all those who have beaten cancer.